 Standards and Accountability

-Temple University is committed to hosting viable values-based fraternities and sororities.
-Our fraternity and sorority community is almost as old as our University itself.
-In that tradition, we will continue to welcome Greek lettered organizations that support the values and mission of our University, while promoting the health and safety of Temple students.
+Temple University is committed to hosting values-based fraternities and sororities.
+In that tradition, we will continue to welcome Greek-lettered organizations that support the values and mission of our University, while promoting the health and safety of Temple students.

-Below is a list of Greek letter organizations, that have accepted or been found responsible for violating University rules.
+Below is a list of Greek-lettered organizations, that have accepted or been found responsible for violating University policy.
 Each organization has been placed on some form of formal disciplinary status.
-(Note: Individual students’ records are protected by federal law and University policy.)

 Please keep in mind: Organizations are not added to this list until conduct matters become final; therefore, groups with pending conduct matters are not listed here.
 The list will be updated as necessary and was put in effect Fall 2018.